nec-research/glomicave/README.md

 └───────────────────────────────────────────┴────────┘
 ```

-And for created relation types can be calculated with:
+Statistics on the relation types can be obtained with the following command:

 ```
 MATCH (n)-[r]->(m) RETURN distinct type(r), count(*);
 ```

-Sample output (option `-a` was given to run the pipeline):
+Sample output:

 ```
 ╒═════════════════════╤════════╕